A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Analysis on Cost-Benefit Tradeoff

 We study the performance and cost-benefit tradeoff of budget plans and infilling practices to layer-freezing.
 For example, a geometric-growth budget with breadth-first infilling is denoted as \mytt{geom}{bf}.

-As shown in \cref{tab:results_q3_budget}, the budget for cost-benefit tradeoff is useful to both \textsc{LIFT} and our approach \textsc{SEFT}, while our approach still have better performance in most settings.
-In comparisons, the arithmetic-growth budget shows similar performance to the geometric-growth budget.
+As shown in \cref{tab:results_q3_budget}, the budget for cost-benefit tradeoff is useful to both \textsc{LIFT$\star$} and our approach \textsc{SALF}, while our approach still shows better performance.
+In comparison, the arithmetic-growth budget shows similar performance to the geometric-growth budget.
 Meanwhile, the practice of depth-first infilling tends to perform better and more stably than breadth-first infilling.

 As shown in \cref{tab:results_q3_cost}, compared with geometric-growth, the budget of arithmetic-growth saves more computation costs.
 The reason is that, for a model of the same number of layers, the arithmetic-growth increases slower than the geometric-growth, so the budget of the latter is not likely to be fulfilled.
-For geometric-growth, eof-layers can fill in deep layers but cannot fill in shallow layers.
-Also, depth-first infilling can save more than the breadth-first infilling.
-The reason is similar, more eof-layers tend to be in shallow layers than in deep layers.
+For geometric-growth, eof-layers can fill in shallow layers but cannot fill in deep layers.
+Also, depth-first infilling saves more than the breadth-first infilling.
+The reason is similar, more eof-layers tend to be in deep layers than in shallow layers.

 Considering the efficiency and cost-benefit tradeoff, the budget of arithmetic-growth shows equivalent performance but saves more computation costs.
 Also, the practice of depth-first infilling is better than breadth-first infilling.
 Based on the results, an arithmetic-growth with depth-first infilling saves around $1/3$ more computation cost and has a slightly better performance.
-The reason explaining why the combination is performant is the same as discussed, \emph{when the learning rate is fixed in LM finetuning, the update in deep layers shall be less frequent than that in shallow layers}.
+The reason explaining why the combination is performant is the same as discussed, \emph{when the learning rate is fixed in LM finetuning, the update in shallow layers shall be less frequent than that in deep layers}.